senchalabs/docs-i18n/guides/controllers/README.md

         ]
     });

-Assuming this Toolbar has already been created by the time we run our 'addLogoutButton' function (we'll see how that is invoked later), it will get the second button added to it.
+Assuming that this Toolbar has already been created by the time we run the 'addLogoutButton' function (we will see later how that is invoked), it will get the second button added to it.

 ### Advanced Refs

-Refs can also be passed a couple of additional options, beyond name and selector.
-These are autoCreate and xtype, which are almost always used together:
+Refs can also be passed additional options, beyond name and selector.
+These options are autoCreate and xtype, which are almost always used together:

     Ext.define('MyApp.controller.Main', {
         extend: 'Ext.app.Controller',